 Investment in LNGO capacities is meant to reduce compliance and fiduciary risks, but also operational risks.
 Another joint mitigation strategy to address operational risks between international organisations and their local partners is the ad hoc flexible adaptation of project logic to account for changing local requirements (INGO, Sophie; LNGO, Dalia).
-Simon (INGO BD), for example, presents a rapid funding tool, which is perfectly suited to application, a 1-pager only, and based on that the amount is selected and given to our Country Office".
+Simon (INGO BD), for example, presents a rapid funding tool, which is perfectly suited to respond to changing needs as it allows pre-positioned partners to start new activities or projects within just a few hours after an initial phone call: "After the call we have to submit a small application, a 1-pager only, and based on that the amount is selected and given to our Country Office".
 The complete proposal is collaboratively formulated with the local partner at a later stage.
 "Nowadays organisations like us have a lot of policies, procedures, guidelines," Simon (INGO BD) explains, "If we follow all that it will take time to sign the agreement.
 So we better do not to wait for that and start the response with a phone call.
 We follow the system and protocol later on, when we have time for signing the agreement".
 Such rapid funding mechanisms for pre-positioned, "capacitated" local partners are increasingly common among international organisations applying an advanced approach to Risk Sharing and are very popular among local organisations who appreciate quickly available financial resources without exhausting due diligence processes (LNGO, Jasgun; LNGO, Sarker; LNGO, Mursalin; LNGO, Jannett).